TongchengOpenSource/smart-doc/README.md

 [中文文档](https://github.com/shalousun/smart-doc/blob/master/README_CN.md)

 ## Introduce
-Smart-doc is a java restful api document generation tool.
+Smart-doc is a tool that supports both JAVA RESTFUL API and Apache Dubbo RPC interface document generation..
 Smart-doc is based on interface source code analysis to generate interface documents, and zero annotation intrusion.
 You only need to write java standard comments when developing, smart-doc can help you generate a simple and clear markdown Or a static html document.
 If you are tired of the numerous annotations and strong intrusion code contamination of document tools like swagger, then hug smart-doc!
 ## Features